• Skip to main content

 Summary

 • hirune – 昼寝 (ひるね) : a noun meaning ‘nap’ in Japanese.
 These two kanji characters mean ‘daytime’ and ‘sleep’ respectively, so this noun literally means ‘daytime sleep’ in Japanese.
-This kanji concept seems to be completely in line with the meaning.
+This literal interpretation is very close to the actual meaning.

 Hope my explanations are understandable and helpful for Japanese learners.